web2py/py4web/docs/chapter-16.rst

 The T object
 ~~~~~~~~~~~~

-This is a Javascript reimplemantation of the Python pluralize library in Python
+This is a Javascript reimplementation of the Python pluralize library in Python
-which is usedby the Python T object in py4web.
+which is used by the Python T object in py4web.
 So basically a client-side T.

 .. code:: javascript